kondyan2022/solar-green/README.md

 - `SolarGreenToken.sol` &mdash; solar green token contract
 - `SolarGreenSale.sol` &mdash; simple contract for tokens sale in ETH.
 The token price is set in ETH.
-- `SolarGreenSaleUSDT.sol` &mdash; contract for tokens sale in ETH and USDT.
+- `SolarGreenSaleUSDT.sol` &mdash; contract for tokens sale is in ETH and USDT.
 The token price is set in USDT.
-The price in ETH is determined dynamically based on the ETH/USD from the Chainlink contract
+The price in ETH is determined dynamically based on the ETH/USD from the Chainlink contract.
 - `MockV3Aggregator.sol` &mdash; emulate of the ETH/USD from the Chainlink contract for hardhat tests
 - `USDTTestToken.sol` &mdash; emulate [test USDT contract ](https://sepolia.etherscan.io/address/0x1531bc5de10618c511349f8007c08966e45ce8ef#writeContract) for hardhat tests